Mental healthcare

 Insurance for mental healthcare in the UAE

 As an expat, if you’re seeking mental healthcare, your insurance may or may not cover those services.
 Be sure to read your policy to see whether you are wholly, partly, or not at all responsible for any costs of seeking mental healthcare.
-Unfortunately, paying for mental healthcare out-of-pocket is pricey; counseling sessions can range from AED 500 to AED 1,000 per session.
+Unfortunately, paying for mental healthcare out-of-pocket is pricey; sessions range from AED 500 to AED 1,000 for 50–60 minutes.

 Many expats relocating to the United Arab Emirates prefer the peace of mind that comes with sorting our health insurance before arriving in the country.
 An international health insurance policy can ensure you have access to the best mental healthcare as soon as you land in the UAE.